-‘Teen Mom OG’s Amber Portwood Accused Of Assaulting Fiancé Matt Baier
+‘Teen Mom OG’s Amber Portwood Accused Of Assaulting Fiance Matt Baier

-Teen Mom OG‘s Amber Portwood is no stranger to fisticuffs and a blow out temper, in fact the reality TV star was arrested in 2010 for domestic violence charges against ex and father of her 8-year-old daughter, Leah.
-She spent 24 in jail and was released on a $5,000 bond.
+Teen Mom OG‘s Amber Portwood is no stranger to fisticuffs and a blowout temper; in fact, the reality TV star was arrested in 2010 for domestic violence charges against her ex and father of her 8-year-old daughter, Leah.
+She spent 24 hours in jail and was released on a $5,000 bond.

 On the heels of reports that the engaged couple spent their Easter away from one another, with Amber Portwood taking refuge in Michigan with fellow Teen Mom OG cast members Catelynn and Tyler Baltierra, come allegations that Amber hasn’t strayed too far from her old habits.